wjiayis/NUS-BT1101-SampleCode/[SC]-Descriptive-Analytics/[SC]-Hypothesis-Testing/[M]-More-Than-Two-Samples_Variance.md

 ```
 bartlett.test(G$sat, G$ethnicity)
 ```
-### If any sample is /some samples are not normally distributed
+### If any sample is / some samples are not normally distributed
 **Actual Code**
 ```
 fligner.test(iris$Sepal.Length, iris$Species)